 Blueberry French Toast Casserole

-This recipe is such a fan favorite, that it deserved a spot in print!
+In fact, this recipe is such a fan favorite, that it deserved a spot in print!
 You’ll also find a version of this recipe in my cookbook, Sally’s Baking 101.

 I always thought nothing could beat the smell of homemade cinnamon rolls coming from the kitchen.
 Until I made a pan of this blueberry French toast casserole.